Conduit Fill & Raceway Sizing: CEC Table 8 Explained

 |---|---|---|

 Why not 100%?
 Conductors need space to dissipate heat.
-Overfilling causes: higher operating temperatures (TM) insulation degradation (TM) derating (TM) potential fire hazard.
+Overfilling causes higher operating temperatures, insulation degradation, derating, and potential fire hazard.
 The fill percentages also allow for practical wire pulling without damaging insulation.

 Conduit Types Comparison